P. G. Wodehouse: American exile: 1946–1975

 Having secured American visas in July 1946, the Wodehouses made preparations to return to New York.
-They were delayed by Ethel's insistence on acquiring suitable new clothes and by Wodehouse's wish to finish writing his current novel, The Mating Season, in the peace of the French countryside.
+They were delayed by Ethel's insistence on acquiring suitable new clothes and by Wodehouse's wish to finish writing the novel The Mating Season in the peace of the French countryside.
 In April 1947 they sailed to New York, where Wodehouse was relieved at the friendly reception he received from the large press contingent awaiting his arrival.
 Ethel secured a comfortable penthouse apartment in Manhattan's Upper East Side, but Wodehouse was not at ease.
 The New York that he had known before the war was much changed.
 The magazines that had paid lavishly for his stories were in decline, and those that remained were not much interested in him.
 He was sounded out about writing for Broadway, but he was not at home in the post-war theatre; he had money problems, with large sums temporarily tied up in Britain, and for the first time in his career he had no ideas for a new novel.
 He did not complete one until 1951.

 Wodehouse remained unsettled until he and Ethel left New York City for Long Island.
 Bolton and his wife lived in the prosperous hamlet of Remsenburg, part of the Southampton area of Long Island, 77 mi east of Manhattan.
 Wodehouse stayed with them frequently, and in 1952 he and Ethel bought a house nearby.
 They lived at Remsenburg for the rest of their lives.
 Between 1952 and 1975 he published more than twenty novels, as well as two collections of short stories, a heavily edited collection of his letters, a volume of memoirs, and a selection of his magazine articles.
 He continued to hanker after a revival of his theatrical career.
 A 1959 off-Broadway revival of the 1917 Bolton-Wodehouse-Kern Leave It to Jane was a surprise hit, running for 928 performances, but his few post-war stage works, some in collaboration with Bolton, made little impression.